 From signups to surveys, the Timecounts form builder is designed for smart data collection.
-It can be used as a standalone form, or linked to opportunities like Events or Assignment applications.
-The form builder was especially designed to allow volunteers to have a quick signup.
+It can be used as a standalone form or linked to opportunities like Events or Assignment applications.
+The form builder was specially designed to allow volunteers to have quick signup.

 Let's walk you through step by step how to create and publish a form.

 To customize your first form, click on the Collect tab in the navigation which will open up to the forms view.
 You'll notice there is already a default form called 'General Signup'.
 This form cannot be deleted as it is linked to the Join Us button on your hub and is connected to the membership settings for joining your community.

 If you are on the Premium Plan and wish to create a new form, click the 'Create New Form' button top right.

 If you are just getting started, the best place to begin is by editing the 'General Signup' form, go ahead and click on the form and go to 'Edit'.

 As the General Signup is already in the published mode as it's linked to your hub Join Us button, there are already a few fields to get you started.
 Feel free to delete or edit those fields to suit your needs.
 The only required fields on a form are Name and Email as they form part of the Timecounts login.
 We keep those displayed on the form so you know we are already asking for this information.

 The form builder works with a drag-and-drop editor, so you can select the field you wish to use from the left side and drag it over to the right side into place.